zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-expressive-application.md

 # Usage in a zend-expressive Application

-The following example shows _one_ usage of zend-inputfilter in a zend-expressive based application.
+The following example shows _one_ potential use case of zend-inputfilter within a zend-expressive based application.
 The example uses a module, config provider configuration, zend-servicemanager as dependency injection container, the zend-inputfilter plugin manager and a request handler.

 Before starting, make sure zend-inputfilter is installed and configured.